 Supportive government policies.
-Driven by continuous economy growth and urbanization, upgrading of household consumption, as well as rising demand for high-end office space across China, the focus of real estate investors and developers is gradually shifting away from the residential property market to the commercial property industry.
-Supported by government policies, the demand for commercial property online marketplace service is expected to increase.
+Driven by continuous economy growth and urbanization, upgrading of household consumption, as well as rising demand for high-end office space across China, the focus of real estate investors and developers is gradually shifting away from the residential property sector to the commercial property sector.
+Supported by government policies, the demand for commercial property online listing service is expected to increase.

 Technology advancement.
 With the rapid development of the Internet technology, customers rely more on the online sources to obtain information and seek potential properties.
-In addition, benefiting from the advancement of fin-tech, both sellers and buyers can make the deal online conveniently and securely, which would encourage more commercial real estate listings on online marketplaces.
+In addition, benefiting from the advancement of fin-tech, both sellers and buyers can make the deal online conveniently and securely, which would encourage more commercial property listings on online marketing portals.